collective-sense-commons/csc-mainsite/README.md

 ## Our Services

-### Existing commons service
+### Existing commons services

 - Synchronous and asynchronous channel-based chat: [CSC Mattermost](https://chat.collectivesensecommons.org/)
 - Real-time collaborative text editing: [MeetingWords](http://meetingwords.com/)
+- [Biweekly Plex Dispatch](https://plex.collectivesensecommons.org/), an inter-community newspaper published twice

 ### Planned commons services

 - Long-term discussion and deliberation forums using Discourse.
 - Group memory and archives using [Massive Wikis](https://massive.wiki/).
 - Other services such as GitLab, people/project directories, project management, polling, questionnaires, etc.

 ### Planned partner services
 _provided by organizational members of the network_

 - Group facilitation and process mentoring for using chat, discussion, wiki.
 - "Sensemaking as a service" and mentorship in collaborative sensemaking.

 ### Private and commercial services and consulting